 As a Registered Training Organisation our principle is: We want students to wake up in the morning and WANT to come to class.
 Trainers need to be able to engage students – with real situational anecdotes, information and humour.
 One of the sounds we don’t really respond well to as a training organisation is the sound of silence.
 We WANT our students to be discussing ideas and to be questioning what we are teaching.
 We WANT our classrooms to be a learning environment, not just a testing one.

 Gaining employment success

-I believe this is why our students gain employment – they are continuously learning from people who have been there, people who understand the challenges and people who remember what is was like to be a student and a new employee.
+We believe this is why our students gain employment – they are continuously learning from people who have been there, people who understand the challenges and people who remember what is was like to be a student and a new employee.
 We mustn’t forget that – we were once our students.
 Please treat them with the respect you would want to receive yourself.

-I would like to think we can continue to entice people to want to learn through us and allow us to assist them on their new path – that is, after all, our job.
+We would like to think we can continue to entice people to want to learn through us and allow us to assist them on their new path – that is, after all, our job.